-Preheat the oven to 350°F. Grease a 10 by 3-inch round pan with butter, line the bottom and sides of the pan with parchment paper, and grease the paper.
-(I’ll let you just grease, line the bottom of the pan, and lightly flour the sides if you’re feeling lazy.)
+Preheat the oven to 350°F. Grease an 8 by 2-inch round pan with butter, line the bottom and sides of the pan with parchment paper, and grease the paper.
+Alternatively, grease the pan and dust with coconut, shaking off any excess.

 Place a large sifter or a sieve in a large mixing bowl.
-Add the flour, cocoa, baking powder, baking soda, and salt and sift.
+Add the ﬂour, baking powder, salt, and cardamom and sift.

-Gradually add the wet ingredients to the dry ingredients and whisk until there are no lumps and the batter is smooth.
+Gradually add the wet ingredients to the dry ingredients and stir until combined.

-Pour the batter into the prepared pan.
-Bake in the center of the oven for approximately 50 minutes or until a wooden skewer inserted in the center comes out clean, and the cake bounces back when lightly pressed.
+Pour the batter into the prepared pan and smooth the top.
+Bake in the center of the oven for 30 to 35 minutes or until a wooden skewer inserted in the center comes out clean, and the cake bounces back when lightly pressed.